VitaSmith/cdecrypt/README.md

 ### Usage

 ```
-cdecrypt <NUS file or directory>
+cdecrypt <NUS file or directory> [<target directory or existing file>]
 ```

-The content is extracted into the same directory where the NUS files reside.
+If only one parameter is specified, the content is extracted into the same directory where the NUS files reside.
+If an existing file is provided as the second parameter, it is ignored (to preserve compatibility with the previous versions of CDecrypt).
+If the second parameter is not an existing file, then it is used as the target directory to extract files in, with any intermediate directories created if needed.

-On Windows, you can also drag and drop a directory/file directly onto `cdecrypt.exe`.
+Note that on Windows, you can drag and drop a directory/file directly onto `cdecrypt.exe`.